Code-the-Dream-School/python-essentials-mentor-guidebook/dan-guide/lesson2-Data-Structures-and-File-Handling/overview2.md

 This is the first time students work with reading and writing files, so I like to cover opening and closing files, and write vs append.

-This lesson uses the `csv/` directory, located at the root of `dan-guide`, for the test files.
+This lesson uses the `csv/` directory, located at the root of `dan-guide`, for the test files. code.py has a terminal based walkthrough of the lesson.
 ---

 ## Topics to Cover